paszu/3DSRepo/Region-Changing.md

 13. If you freeze on the "Rebooting in 10 seconds" line for longer than 10 seconds, it is safe to power off your 3DS by holding the power button
 5. Boot into arm9loaderhax Decrypt9 by holding Start
 6. Go to "SysNAND Options" then "File Dump..."
-7. "Dump SecureInfo_A" to `sysSecureInfo_A` so you have a backup of your original SecureInfo_A
+7. "Dump SecureInfo_A" to `SecureInfo_A`
-8. Go back to "SysNAND Options" then "File Inject..."
-9. "Inject SecureInfo_A" from `SecureInfo_A`
 7. Press Select on the main menu to eject your SD card
-8. Put your SD card in your computer, then rename `sysSecureInfo_A` to `SecureInfo_A-BACKUP` copy over `SecureInfo_A-BACKUP` to a safe folder on your computer in case you need it in the future
+8. Put your SD card in your computer, then rename `SecureInfo_A` to `SecureInfo_C` then copy it to a safe folder on your computer
-9. Delete `SecureInfo_A-BACKUP` from the root of your SD card
+9. Delete `SecureInfo_C` from the root of your SD card
+10. Open `SecureInfo_C` on your computer using a hex editor
+11. Go to the beginning of line 00000100 and change the first number pair there to the following pair that corresponds to *the region you want to change to*:
+    - "00" : JPN
+    - "01" : USA
+    - "02" : EUR
+12. Save the file, then copy your edited `SecureInfo_C` to the root of your SD card
-10. Reinsert your SD card into your 3DS, then press Start to reboot
+10. Reinsert your SD card into your 3DS, then press Start to reboot and hold Up while the device boots to launch GodMode9
+**(Be VERY careful with this tool, it can brick you if you misuse it, even with arm9loaderhax installed!)**
+11. Navigate to `SDCARD`
+12. Press Y on `SecureInfo_C` to copy it
+13. Press B to go back to the main menu
+14. Navigate to `SYSNAND CTRNAND` -> `rw` -> `sys`
+15. Press Y in the folder to paste `SecureInfo_C`, overwrite any existing `SecureInfo_C` file if one exists
+16. Press Start to reboot
 11. Launch the FBI which was installed via CIA earlier
 12. Navigate to the "Titles" menu